yinghaow525/MSBA-Projects/Capstone Project/README.md

 Readme:
+# NOTICE:
+This folder is used for Capstone project of Team A6, MSBA class of 2022.
+The provider and ownership of all datasets is of Spinnaker Analytics.
+Spinnaker Analytics reserves all the right to the dataset usage, and our coding outputs.

+## Project Ojjective:
 The objective of the exercise is to find a tradable signal in the dataset.

 The dataset contains sectoral data for 3 separate types of investments made in the US  (no international funds are included) and represents 60-70% of activity in the overall asset classes for that week (not all investors report data at the same time).
 The weekly data spans 10 years from 2006 through end-Jan 2017.
 Not all sectors have data available for all the dates since new investment vehicles are introduced at various points in time.